 A variety of equipments with specific characteristics could be considered as adequate for the assessment of small pelagics.
 A split beam echo-sounder should be used for the echo-sampling.
 The angle beam, Athwart Beam Angle (in degrees), Along Beam Angle, and Ping rate of the echo-sounder should be reported.
-The frequency for assessment should be the 38 kHz, while the 70, 120 and 200 kHz can operate as complementary frequencies, depending on the research vessel used.

-The pulse duration should be 0.5 or 1 ms depending on the technical specifications of each echosounder and it should be reported.
+The frequency for assessment should be the 38 kHz, while the 18, 70, 120, 200 and 333 kHz can operate as complementary frequencies, depending on the research vessel used.
+The pulse duration should be 1 ms; a pulse duration of 0.5 ms will be used only in case of Target Strength specific experiments.
 The threshold for assessment should be -70 to -60 dB depending on the survey and the ecosystem and should be reported.
 As the main objective is the optimum discrimination between fish and plankton, the background noise should be removed and in a next step, based on the available frequencies used in each survey, a frequency response based mask should be developed to split the acoustic backscattering between fish and plankton.
 Whenever this cannot apply, the threshold for assessment should be set at -70 to -60 dB, depending a) on noise level (-60 dB in case of high noise); b) the peculiarities of each area regarding school morphology and plankton density (-60 when plankton is dense, but -70 dB when small schools dominate the area); c) echo-sounder features; d) time of day that echo acquisition is carried out.

 The ping rate should be set as fast as possible depending on depth, in order to assure good echo discrimination.
-At least one calibration of echo-sounder should be held per survey based on the procedure described in the manual of each echosounder and according to the principles described by Foote et al. (1987).
+At least one calibration of echo-sounder should be held per survey based on the procedure described in the manual of each echo-sounder and according to the principles described by Demer et al. (2015).
 The calibration parameters and the results of the acoustic equipment should be reported by survey according to the following Table.